Icewater1337/pythonDataInterpeter/README.md

 # pythonDataInterpeter
-Toolbox for the data interpretation
+Toolbox for the data interpretation.
+It makes use of : https://github.com/Jegama/empaticaHRV

 # How to use
+First the code was not designed to be used except for myself.
+This is why it might cause some problems.
+If you have problems, feel free to contact me.

 - All the code is executed from executer.py.
 No other class is needed.
 - executer.py also contains description of what does what
 - For the plot methods, the parts of the pss are needed as csv files.
 Downloaded and split into the specific parts.
 Also see PssPlotsCreater.py for more info